Periodic Solutions to Dissipative Hyperbolic Systems. II: Hopf Bifurcation for Semilinear Problems: Introduction

 \subsection{Applications}

-Almost all features of the phenomenon Hopf bifurcation for dissipative hyperbolic PDEs are the same as those for parabolic PDEs.
-Hence, one could ask why Hopf bifurcation is well established since 40 years for parabolic PDEs, but for dissipative hyperbolic PDEs almost nothing is known.

-One reason is that the proofs for dissipative hyperbolic PDEs are more difficult.
-But a second reason is that in the past there existed only a few real world mathematical models containing dissipative hyperbolic PDEs and which were used for describing, optimizing and stabilizing time-periodic processes.

-One field of appearance of those models is modeling of semiconductor laser devices and their applications in communication systems (see, e.g. \cite{LiRadRe,Peterhof,Rad,RadWu,Sieber}).
-Remark that the above cited semiconductor laser models have some specific features: There the hyperbolic PDEs (balance equations for the complex amplitudes of the light field) have complex coefficients, and they are coupled with ODEs (balance equations for the electron densities).
+One field of appearance of models, which contain dissipative hyperbolic PDEs and which are used for describing, optimizing and stabilizing time-periodic processes, is modeling of semiconductor laser devices and their applications in communication systems (see, e.g. \cite{LiRadRe,Peterhof,Rad,RadWu,Sieber}).
+Remark that the mentioned semiconductor laser models have some specific features: There the hyperbolic PDEs (balance equations for the complex amplitudes of the light field) have complex coefficients, and they are coupled with ODEs (balance equations for the electron densities).
 Moreover, the models possess a nonlinear-Schr\"odinger-equation-like $SO(2)$-equivariance, therefore the Hopf bifurcations are bifurcations from relative equilibria (rotating waves) into relative periodic orbits (modulated waves).
 Anyway, for proving Hopf bifurcation there one has to overcome the same problems as in the present paper.

 In \cite{Barbera} (with applications to population dynamics), \cite{Hillen} (with applications to correlated random walks), \cite{Horst} (with applications to Brownian motion) and \cite{Martel} (with applications to Rayleigh-B\'{e}nard convection) the authors considered semilinear hyperbolic systems of the type (\ref{eq:1.1}) with boundary conditions of the type (\ref{eq:1.2}) and with certain additional structures (determined by the applications) in the PDEs as well as in the boundary conditions.
 A linear stability analysis for the stationary solutions is done, and the bifurcation hypersurfaces in the space of control parameters are described, in particular those where the conditions \reff{geo}, \reff{alg}, and \reff{eq:IV} are satisfied and, hence, where the authors expect Hopf bifurcation to appear.